Starting as a freelancer: 7 important steps

 6. Register your company with KVK

 So, you want to become self-employed?
 Are you ready to start your own business?
 Have you come up with a good company name?
 Then you can make an appointment with KVK and register your company.
 You do this by completing the registration form digitally.
 You can then make an appointment online at a KVK office.
 During your appointment, a KVK employee will check your proof of identity and check whether you meet the registration conditions.
 As soon as your registration has been completed, you will receive your KVK number.
 KVK then passes on your business details to the Dutch Tax and Customs Administration.
 Registering a sole proprietorship costs a one-off fee.

 Not sure whether you should register your company?
-First check whether your plans meet the criteria for a company.
+Watch this video.

 Registration Tax Administration

 After your registration, KVK will pass on your details to the Dutch Tax and Customs Administration.
 They will send your VAT ID and VAT number by post within 2 weeks.

 Bookkeeping and administration are not among the most favourite activities of many self-employed professionals.
 But proper business records are required by law.
 For example, your invoices and quotations must meet various requirements.

 Your business records give insight into how your company is doing.
 You can your administration or do it yourself.
 Basic knowledge of keeping business and financial records is important.
 There are handy apps and accounting programs available.
 Ask a bookkeeper about this or ask your network.